 Fear had lurked on Tempest Mountain for more than a century.
 This I learned at once from newspaper accounts of the catastrophe, which first brought the region to the world’s notice.
 The place is a remote, lonely elevation in that part of the Catskills where Dutch civilization once feebly and transiently penetrated, leaving behind as it receded only a few ruined mansions and a degenerate squatter population inhabiting pitiful hamlets on isolated slopes.
 Normal beings seldom visited the locality till the state police were formed, and even now, only infrequent troopers patrol it.
 The fear, however, is an old tradition…

-His mother and father had moved on from the chest, but he had picked up the book, and underneath the ragged page scrap had found, yellowed-cellophane taped inside the cover, a flat beaten-metal cross covered in tiny script and symbols.
+His mother and father had moved on from the chest, but he had picked up the book, and underneath the ragged page scrap had found, yellowed-cellophane taped inside the cover, a flat beaten-metal cross covered in tiny script and symbols with crucifixion figure.
 He put it in his pocket to ask his mother about later.

 Earlier with the sun still on the mountain, Tony had spotted the little building, a shed he thought, but her mother had said it was of no consequence, where country folk stored yard tools.
 But as he watched her mother and father’s hopes of finding what they sought fade with the sun, he thought of that little building.
 Mother had said not to go any further up the mountain, but they should check there, too, shouldn’t they?
 She and father were arguing again quietly—sitting at a table lighted by the Coleman lantern they had brought—in a way that still pained him to hear, and he slipped outside.
 Tony wished he had not been so curious, so stubborn.
 The moon’s brightness dimmed as he walked to the shack.
 Smothering darkness gathered around him with each step.
 He reached the shed, wiping sweat from his face, he had been about to go back for the flashlight left behind when a sound—a sibilant moan—turned him, and he opened the door.
 Compelled to step inside, he stagger-stopped—the tips of his toes on the edge of a pit—and his night-adjusted eyes gazed into the primordial darkness of an abyss.
 Consciousness ripped away, he tottered and fell.